Bordered Heegaard Floer homology: Invariance and pairing: From CFD to HFK-

 Proposition~\ref{prop:CFD-to-CFKhat} can be seen as a special case of Theorem~\ref{thm:PairingKnot}, as follows.
-Consider the doubly pointed Heegaard diagram with boundary for the solid torus shown in Figure~\ref{fig:Solid-Torus-with-Longitude}.
-If we restrict to holomorphic curves which cross neither $z$ nor $w$, the resulting type $A$-module has a single generator over $\Field$, no differential, and indeed is isomorphic to $W_0$ as described before the statement of Proposition~\ref{prop:CFD-to-CFKhat}.
+Consider the doubly-pointed Heegaard diagram $\HDst$ with boundary for the solid torus shown in Figure~\ref{fig:Solid-Torus-with-Longitude}.
+If we restrict to holomorphic curves which cross neither $z$ nor $w$, the resulting type~$A$ module $\CFAa(\HDst)$ has a single generator over $\Field$, no differential, and indeed is isomorphic to the module $W_0$ described before the statement of Proposition~\ref{prop:CFD-to-CFKhat}.
 Thus, Proposition~\ref{prop:CFD-to-CFKhat} follows from the $U=0$ version of Theorem~\ref{thm:PairingKnot} (with the solid torus on the type $A$ side).